bertoni9/dotfiles/README.md

 `chsh -s /usr/bin/zsh`

+### Plugins
+Many plugins are already available, I use:

+- History-Substring-search

+ `git clone https://github.com/zsh-users/zsh-history-substring-search ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-history-substring-search`

+- Sintax Highlighting

+`git clone https://github.com/zsh-users/zsh-syntax-highlighting.git ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-syntax-highlighting`

 ### HPC Clusters
 Thanks to @svenkreiss.

-Changing default shell is often not supported, but you can launch your shell from .bash_profile if you detect you are interactive mode.
+Changing default shell may not be supported, but you can launch your shell from .bash_profile if you detect you are interactive mode.
 Only change shell when in interactive mode, otherwise job submission with sbatch will not work.
 First, verfy the path of the installed zsh with: \
 `which zsh` \
 Then add at the end of .bash_profile the following (careful about indentation, avoid copy-paste):